astrowp/docs/seo.md

 ## Permanent 301 Redirects

 Static-generated sites created with Astro use meta-refresh for redirects.
-You and I both know that is **no bueno** when it comes to SEO.
+You and I both know that this is **no bueno** when it comes to SEO.

 There are several ways to set up SEO-friendly redirects, and the exact method depends on where you deploy/host your AstroWP project.